-They have four indoor waterparks with slides, pools, water features, dumping buckets, toddler areas, a wave pool, a lazy river, and more.
-There are tons of indoor activities, including a ropes course, laser tag, mini golf, go-karts, and an impressive indoor play structure.
+Wilderness Resort has four separate indoor waterparks with a wide range of features, including slides, pools, dumping buckets, toddler areas, a wave pool, a lazy river, and more.
+There are also tons of indoor activities, including a ropes course, laser tag, mini golf, go-karts, and an impressive indoor play structure.
 With all the activities and food options, you won’t ever have to leave the resort!

 You can read ahead for all the important details, but here is a chart of key pros and cons.
 If you are interested in activities or food outside the resort, here are my top recommendations.
 If you aren’t sure what to pack, I have recommendations here.